MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/pkey-devices-audiodevice-microphone-isfarfield.md

 In Windows 10 19H1 and later, the **PKEY\_Devices\_AudioDevice\_Microphone\_IsFarField** property key indicates if the microphone will capture far field audio.

-Starting in Windows 10 19H1, using the PKEY\_Devices\_AudioDevice\_Microphone\_IsFarField property is a requirment for systems that support far field audio for use by a  voice assistant.
+Starting in Windows 10 19H1, using the PKEY\_Devices\_AudioDevice\_Microphone\_IsFarField property is a requirement for systems that support far field audio for use by a  voice assistant.

 A value of 1 indicates that the microphone will capture far field audio, which will make the microphone a preferred endpoint for a voice assistant.